Last Updated on

 This may not be the exact scenario, but this is a common cycle for the mind and emotions to go through in a reaction like this.
 We might think of someone who doesn’t react to disrespect or judgmental comments as a Saint but it is not that far out of reach.
 It is just a matter of becoming aware and changing a few core beliefs about ourselves.
 For me this is a lot less work then living in emotional reaction the rest of my life.
-Session 2 of the audio coaching sessions provides a good exercise for dismantling much of the above reaction chain.
+Lesson 2 of the Self Mastery Course provides a good exercise for dismantling much of the above reaction chain.
 It is available in the free users area.

 My suggestion to create more respect in your relationship: Talk with your partner about your half of the reaction.
 Some people refer to it as getting naked in the relationship or being vulnerable.
 I think of it as being honest.
 Be sure to take responsibility for your half.
 Do not start with what they do to cause your reaction.
 If you bring up what your partner does as the spark be sure to maintain responsibility for your half.
 They still might interpret that you are blaming them, but you are not responsible for their interpretation.

 If you are uncomfortable bringing this up for discussion then that is a different question.